What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

-We live in a society where online shoppers expect to get what they want when they want it.
-If an order is incorrect or delivery delayed, people are not exactly pleased.
+Especially when we live in a society where online shoppers expect to get what they want when they want it.

-While shipping carriers will make every effort possible to ensure that packages meet their delivery dates, there are many instances where the ability to deliver on time is outside of everyone’s control.
+While shipping couriers will make every effort possible to ensure that packages meet their general and estimated delivery dates, there are many instances where the ability to deliver on time is outside of everyone’s control.
 It happens — that is life, after all.

 But being prepared for such events and responding to customers when it does happen can affect whether they shop from you again in the future.